AwayJob/grasscutter-wiki/Troubleshooting.md

 **ALSO DO NOT FORGET TO MAKE A BACKUP OF THE ORIGINAL METADATA / USERASSEMBLY BECAUSE TO PLAY ON OFFICIAL SERVERS YOU NEED TO PLACE IT BACK**

+## The password format is invalid.
+The password must be between 8-30 digits, and contain two or more combinations of numbers, uppercase and lowercase letters, and English special characters.

+**Potential places for error**:
+- Your proxy is off/not connected.
+- You forgot to restore the original Metadata file.

+**Solutions**:
+- Turn on your proxy properly.
+- Replace the patch with the original one if you want to play on official servers.

 ## System Error.
 Please try again later.

 **Potential places for error**: